sishenhei7/front-end-map/计算机网络/Computer-networks-and-the-internet.md

 ## protocal layers and their service model

 1. One way to describe the airline system might be to describe the series of actions you take (or others take for you when you fly on an airline.
-2.
+A layered architecture allows us to discuss a well-defined, specific part of a large and complex system.
+2. Each Internet layer provides its service by (1)performing certain actions within that layer and by (2)using the services of the layer directly above it.
+3. Two drawbacks of layering are (1)one layer may duplicate lower-layer functionality and (2)functionality at one layer may need information that is present only in another layer.
+4. The application layer is where network applications and their application-layer protocols reside.
+We'll refer to this packet of information at the application layer as a message.
+5. The internet's transport layer transports application-layer messages between application endpoints.
+We'll refer to a transport-layer packet as a segment.
+6. The Internet's network layer is responsible for moving network-layer known as datagrams from one host to another.
+It contains both the IP protocol and numerous routing protocols.
+7. To move an entire packet from one node(host or router) to the next node in the route, the network layer relies on the services of the link layer.
+Examples of link-layer protocols include Ethernet, Wifi, and the cable access network's DOCSIS protocol.
+8. The job of the physical layer is to move the individual bits within the frame from one node to another.

+## networks under attack

+1. The bad guys can (1)put malware in your host via the internet like viruses and worms.
+(2)attack servers and network infrastructure, like Dos attack: vulnerablity attack, bandwidth flooding, connection flooding.
+(3)can sniff packets.
+(4)can masquerade as someone you trust.